robynspaulding/personal-blog-frontend/README.md

 ```

 ## Usage
-Use this platform to post your own blogs and/or images!
+Use this platform to post blogs with images!